rshekar13/AI_Course/README.md

 ensure their performance.
 It is very difficult with manual methods to optimize the test and test time spend on test procedures  for each customization option.

 # Problem statement:
- Using the Machine learning model, for various customization models and test predocedures  determine the best test time and minimal carbon dioxide emission without compromising safety criteria.
+ Using the Machine learning model, for various customization models and test procedures  determine the best test time and minimal carbon dioxide emission without compromising safety criteria.